 Under NBC Prakas B7-01-136 dated 15 October 2001, micro-finance institutions are required to maintain a statutory deposit of 5% of registered capital with the NBC.
 This deposit is not available for use in the Company's day-to-day operations but is refundable when the Company voluntarily ceases to operate the business in Cambodia.

-The statutory deposit maintained with the NBC in US\$ bears interest rate at 0.045% per annum (2019: 0.27% per annum).
+The statutory deposit maintained with the NBC in US\$ bears interest rate at 0.045% (2020: 0.045%) per annum.

 9. Loans to customers, net